zhufucdev/api.zhufucdev/README.md

 Designed as an edge function, it uses Vercel as provider

-Due to the limitations to a pure JavaScript project, however, this is now officially an NextJS project, taking complexity to new level.
+Due to the limitations to a pure JavaScript project, however, this is now officially a Next.js project, taking complexity to new level.

 To debug locally, run